JPSieg/MeltR/README.md

 # 4 Running MeltR

 In this section, we cover how to use MeltR in your R console.
-If you have not already, read section X to understand the theory underlying the results of MeltR.
-This section will cover what to type and how to avoid pitfalls.
-The most common with MeltR is fitting data that is inconsistent with the underlying model, either a fluorescence isotherm or a absorbance melting curve with a non-standard shape.
-In this case, data will need to be subsetted prior to the fitting set.
-While MeltR has no dependencies other than base R 4.1.3, data wrangling and plotting functions in the "tidyverse" package are highly recommended, along with the "ggrepel" package, for data quality checks and filtering.
+If you have not already, read section 3 to understand the theory underlying the results of MeltR.
+In constrast, section 4 will cover MeltR usage and how to avoid pitfalls.
+The most common error with MeltR is a user attempting to fit data that is inconsistent with the underlying model, either a fluorescence isotherm or a absorbance melting curve with a non-standard shape or specifying an incorrect molecular model.
+In the case of data-with a non-standard shape, the aberrant data will need to be subsetted out data set prior to fitting the set with MeltR.
+While MeltR has no dependencies other than base R 4.1.3, data wrangling and plotting functions in the "tidyverse" package<sup>[4]</sup> are highly recommended, along with the "ggrepel" package<sup>[5]</sup>, for data quality checks and filtering.
 To begin, open a new R session in the proper directory.
 Load relevant packages into your memory.

 ```{r}
 library(MeltR)